gbmhunter/MPid/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v3.1.1.0 2014/03/24 Changed typedef enums into enum classes and added compiler flag -std=c++0x to Makefile, closes #18.
+v3.1.2.0 2014/03/24 Fixed the git submodule address for slotmachine-cpp so it was public, now TravisCI should be able to access it, closes #26. v3.1.1.0 2014/03/24 Changed typedef enums into enum classes and added compiler flag -std=c++0x to Makefile, closes #18.
 Updated unit test file accordingly. v3.1.0.0 2014/03/24 Added include/Config.hpp to hold all PID configuration settings.
 Renamed debug print macros to fit.
 Added slotmachine-cpp lib to lib/slotmachine-cpp, added callback functionality for printing debug information, closes #25.
 Fixed incorrect checking of the size of the debug buffer, closes #24.
 Added relevant info to README. v3.0.2.0 2014/03/24 Renamed actualKp and associated variables to just Kp, as Zp is now used to describe the time-adjusted ones, closes #2.
 Added comment to example code in README.
 Pid::Run() now calculates pTerm correctly, closes #3.
 Fixed improper use of carat symbol in Pid::Run() bug, closes #23.